adap/flower/baselines/fedpara/README.md

 **What’s implemented:**  The code in this directory replicates the experiments in FedPara paper implementing the Low-rank scheme for Convolution module.

-Specifically, it replicates the results for Cifar10 and Cifar100 in Figure 3 and the results for Feminist in Figure 5(a).
+Specifically, it replicates the results for CIFAR-10  and CIFAR-100  in Figure 3 and the results for Feminist in Figure 5(a).

-**Datasets:**  CIFAR10, CIFAR100, FEMNIST from PyTorch's Torchvision
+**Datasets:**  CIFAR-10, CIFAR-100, FEMNIST from PyTorch's Torchvision

-**Hardware Setup:** The experiment has been conducted on our server with the following specs:
+**Hardware Setup:** The experiments have been conducted on our server with the following specs:

-- **GPU:** 1 RTX A6000 GPU 50GB VRAM
+- **GPU:** 1x RTX A6000 GPU with 48GB VRAM
 - **CPU:** 1x24 cores Intel Xeon(R) 6248R
 - **RAM:** 150 GB

+On a machine with RTX 3090Ti (24GB VRAM) it takes approximately 1h to run each CIFAR-10/100 experiment while using < 12GB of VRAM.
+You can lower the VRAM footprint my reducing the number of clients allowed to run in parallel in your GPU (do this by raising `client_resources.num_gpus`).

 **Contributors:** Yahia Salaheldin Shaaban, Omar Mokhtar and Roeia Amr